seankelliher/nyc-shooting-incidents/README.md

 [![MIT License on GitHub](https://img.shields.io/github/license/seankelliher/nyc-shooting-incidents?style=flat-square)](/LICENSE.txt)
 ## NYC Shooting Incidents

-Dashboard on YTD shootings in NYC built Vue.js, Express.js, Node.js, Mapbox, and NYC Open Data.
+Dynamically generated dashboard and map of year-to-date shooting incidents in New York City.
+The app utilizes Open Data NYC's API to gather a list of individual shootings compiled by the NYPD.
+From there, it generates a map with pins for each shooting, and charts of statistics.
+Built with Vue.js, Express.js, and Mapbox.
+The Express server is used mainly to hide the API's access token in an environmental variable.
+Fetched data is stored locally to reduce calls to the server.
 [View working component](https://nyc-shooting-incidents.herokuapp.com). **"Eco" dyno, takes a few seconds to wake up.**

 ## Project Status